 Here's a demo (username "free", password "speech"), that lets you browse in the domains jmarshall.com, slashdot.org, whatismyip.com, and prismnet.com.

 The original seed for this was a program I wrote for Rich Morin's article in the June 1996 issue of Unix Review.

 Here are older versions, but don't use them anymore.

-Visit the script's URL to start a browsing session.
+After installing CGIProxy on a server, visit the script's URL to start a browsing session.
 Once you've gotten a page through the proxy, everything it links to will automatically go through the proxy.
 You can bookmark pages you browse to, and your bookmarks will go through the proxy as they did the first time.